 The disclosure of Bowdish and Evans as a single integrated document is also enabling.
 It does not matter whether either of the Bowdish or Evans inventors, on their own, actually made the assembled sequence of eculizumab.
 See Schering Corp. v.
 Geneva Pharms., Inc., 339 F.3d 1373, 1380-81 (Fed.
 Cir.
 2003) ("A reference may enable one of skill in the art to make and use a compound even if the author or inventor did not actually make or reduce to practice that subject matter.").
 It only matters that the Bowdish and Evans integrated document discloses sufficient information to make eculizumab.
-Id; see also Novo Nordisk Pharms., Inc. v.
-Bio-Technology Gen. Corp., 424 F.3d 1347, 1356 (Fed.
+Id.; see also Novo Nordisk Pharms., Inc. v.
+Bio-Tech.
+Gen. Corp., 424 F.3d 1347, 1356 (Fed.
 Cir.
 2005) (reference disclosed production of hGH protein in an enabling manner because it discusses "particular materials and a particular methodology" which, in combination with "standard recombinant DNA techniques" known to a POSA, could be used to produce the protein.).
+(See also EX1003, ¶¶108-109.)

-D. Ground 2: Claim 2 Is Obvious Over Bowdish and Evans in view of Bell, Tacken, and Mueller PCT states that its TPO mimetic peptide graft "has been transplanted into the heavy chain CDR3" of "antibody framework 5G1.1."
+D. Ground 2: Claim 1 Is Obvious Over Bowdish and Evans in view of Bell, Tacken, and Mueller PCT states that its TPO mimetic peptide graft "has been transplanted into the heavy chain CDR3" of "antibody framework 5G1.1."
 (EX1004, [0191].)
-Thus, as the Board previously concluded, "Bowdish discloses a substantial portion of the anti-C5 antibody 5G1.1 and points to Evans as evidencing the remaining amino acid sequence."
-(EX1024, 047; EX1003, ¶119.)
+Thus, as the Board previously concluded, "Bowdish's disclosed starting 5G1.1 antibody is disclosed to be identical to the claimed anti-C5 antibody."
+(EX1024, 036; EX1003, ¶110.)

-Separate from the anticipation-based Ground 1, Bowdish and Evans also render claim 2 obvious in view of the prior art.
+Separate from the anticipation-based Ground 1, Bowdish and Evans also render claim 1 obvious in view of the prior art.
 As noted above, Bowdish discloses the complete sequence of the light chain SEQ ID NO:4.
 Bowdish further incorporates Evans by reference for construction of 5G1.1, and for the heavy chain

-Bowdish provides express motivation to combine its antibody framework 5G1.1 with Evans' HCDR3 to arrive at Bowdish's starting antibody 5G1.1, which consists of both SEQ ID NO:2 and SEQ ID NO:4, as claimed in the '880 patent.
-(See supra VIII.C; EX1003, ¶120.)
+Bowdish provides express motivation to combine its antibody framework 5G1.1 with Evans' HCDR3 to arrive at Bowdish's starting antibody 5G1.1, which consists of both SEQ ID NO:2 and SEQ ID NO:4, as claimed in the '149 patent.
+(See supra VIII.C; EX1003, ¶111.)
 This anticipating disclosure strongly supports the obviousness of SEQ ID NOS:2 and 4 in view of the prior art.
 See In re McDaniel, 293 F.3d 1379, 1385 (Fed.
 Cir.
 2002) ("anticipation is the epitome of obviousness." (citation omitted)).

 In addition, a POSA would have been aware of the teachings of Bell, Tacken, and Mueller PCT, which also provide motivation to combine Bowdish and Evans.
-These references further provide a reasonable expectation of success in obtaining the antibody of claim 2.
-(EX1003, ¶121.)
+These references further provide a reasonable expectation of success in obtaining the antibody of claim 1.
+(EX1003, ¶112.)